 We launched a TikTok channel for suspension trainer innovator, TRX, which quickly amassed over 30,000 followers – 10,000 of which were in one month alone.
 The key to that success?
 A robust strategy, a dedicated team of social media and design specialists, and relevant TikTok-specific content that resonates with fitness communities and similar niche audiences.
 Through research and social listening tools, we identified what these audiences wanted, and we gave it to them.

 Following this success, many of our clients are asking for our help in deciding if TikTok is the platform for their brand.
 Here are some key discussion points we’ve been sharing with them.

 The mission statement

 Let’s start with TikTok’s mission statement – to inspire creativity and bring joy.
-Could your brand inspire creativity and joy in TikTok’s predominantly Gen-Z users?
+Could your brand inspire creativity in TikTok’s predominantly Gen-Z users?
 Can you educate TikTok’s users in some way?
 Could you create brand content that inspires?

 Respect the culture

 There’s a certain tribalism among TikTok users that can at first be difficult to get your head around.
 Respecting and understanding that culture is vital for success.
 There’s huge opportunity to explore different content streams and hit new target audiences on TikTok, but try not to force it – square pegs rarely fit into round holes!